andreobriennz/TemplatrJS/README.md

 ```

 Notes:
-- Sequelize is only set up for SQLite currently as its designed primarily for prototyping.
-However, Sequelize does support other database systems.
-Check out the [Seqelize docs](https://sequelize.org/docs/v7/category/databases/) for more information.
+- Sequelize is only set up for SQLite, as TemplatrJS is designed for prototyping.
+It does support other databases — see the [Sequelize docs](https://sequelize.org/docs/v7/category/databases/).
-- If you want to test changes without saving perminantly to a database, Sequelize supports saving to RAM so the changes will be cleared when you restart the app.
-To do this, update `storage` in `db.js` to be `':memory:'`
-- While you can use the `models/` folder however you want, I'd recommend keeping it for SQL models and using something else, such as a services folder, for API calls etc. This is up to you, however.
+- To avoid writing permanently to a file during development, set `storage` in `db.js` to `':memory:'` — data resets on every restart.

 ### Controllers

 Controllers are entirely optional.
-For quick and simple prototyping and experiments you have the option to just put your code in `routes.js` if you want to.
-However, if you find this is becoming messy you can extract the logic out into
+For quick prototyping you can put logic directly in `routes.js`.
+When that becomes messy, extract it into a file in `app/controllers/`.
+See `app/controllers/contactController.js` for an example.

 ### Handling Logins With Passport.js

-Passport.js is set up, but you'll need to run `npm run init` to have it generate a `.env` file with a server key.
-Passport.js isn't needed for anything, so if you don't need any kind of auth then feel free to delete it.
+Passport.js is set up, but you'll need to run `npm run init` to generate a `.env` file with a session secret.
+If you don't need auth, feel free to delete it — nothing depends on it.

-Notes:
-- Passport.js supports a range of log in types, but because TemplatrJS is designed for simplicity and prototyping it only supports email/password out of the box.
-Check out the Passport.js docs if you want to know how to implement other types.
+Passport.js supports many login strategies, but TemplatrJS only includes email/password out of the box.
+See the [Passport.js docs](https://www.passportjs.org/) for other strategies.

 ### Services

-- Not currently implemented
+`app/services/` is the recommended place for external API calls and business logic that doesn't belong in a controller or model.
+See `app/services/jsonplaceholder.api.ts` for an example.

 ### Working With Code Outside `app/` and `public/`

-Code outside these files is generally related to basic setup and settings.
+Code outside these folders is related to basic setup: `server.js`, `db.js`, `passport.js`, and `settings.ts`.

 ## Structure

 ```
 app/
     routes.js              routes
+    middleware.js          session and Passport.js setup
     views/                 EJS template files
         pages/
             home.ejs
             about.ejs
             contact.ejs
+            login.ejs
+            register.ejs
         components/
             head.ejs
             nav.ejs
             footer.ejs
-    models/               optional: SQL table definitions
+    models/                Sequelize table definitions
+        message.js
+        user.js
+        index.js
-    controllers/          optional: extract logic that doesn't belong in `routes.js` middleware.js         optional: currently only used for Passport.js services/             optional: API calls public/
+    controllers/           optional: extract logic out of routes.js services/              optional: API calls and external integrations public/
-    css/style.css
+    css/style.css          custom CSS overrides (loads after Beer CSS)
 ```

-## Adding a page
+## Adding a Page

-1. Create `app/pages/yourpage.ejs`, include the partials the same way `about.ejs` does.
+1. Create `app/views/pages/yourpage.ejs`, using the same partial includes as `about.ejs`.
 2. Add a route in `routes.js`: `app.get('/yourpage', (req, res) => res.render('yourpage', { title: 'Your Page' }));`
 3. Add a link in `nav.ejs`.

-## Contact form
+## Contact Form

-`POST /contact` in `routes.js` currently just logs the submission to the console and re-renders the page with a success message.
-Swap that block out for real handling (save to a database, send an email, call an API) when you're ready to go past prototype stage.
+`POST /contact` saves the submission to the database and re-renders the page with a success message.
+Swap the handler in `routes.js` for real processing (send an email, call an API, etc.) when you're ready to go beyond prototype stage.